SOJC Commencement will take place on June 18, 2017 at 12:00 p.m.

-If you have guests who are uncomfortable in large, congested crowds, you may want to suggest they simply wait 10-15 minutes until the crowds thin out before attempting to leave Matt Knight.
+If you have guests who are uncomfortable in large, congested crowds, you may want to suggest they simply wait 10-15 minutes until the crowds thin out before attempting to leave the arena.
 Our goal is to keep stress to a minimum and to make this an enjoyable day for all.

-1. Apply to graduate on DuckWeb.
-You must apply to graduate on DuckWeb.
+1. Apply for your degree through DuckWeb (undergradutes) or the Graduate School (graduate students).
 Be sure to apply for the term when you will actually finish your degree.
 Indicate spring as your graduation term only if you will complete your entire program in the spring.
-Be sure to list a mailing address where we can send your diploma 10-12 weeks following commencement.

 5. Send commencement information and updates to your family and guests.
 The easiest way to give them all the info they need is to send them links to this SOJC Commencement page (http://journalism.uoregon.edu/students/undergrad/sojc-commencement/) and to the UO Commencement ceremony page (http://commencement.uoregon.edu).

 6. Encourage guests to make reservations for hotels and accommodations months in advance.
 Local hotels fill early on commencement weekend.
 For additional information, see the UO Commencement website.

 All students will pick up their name cards at the registration table when then arrive.
 Students need to hang onto their name cards throughout the ceremony.
 You will turn it in just before walking across the stage so your name can be announced.
 If you are concerned that the reader will have trouble reading your name, you will have a chance to write out your name phonetically on the card.